Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 See quick accessibility information on hover

-In Edge, Polypane and Chrome, whenever you use the element selector and hover over elements in the p...
+In Edge, Polypane and Chrome, whenever you use the element selector and hover over elements in the page, a tooltip appears with, among other things, some accessibility information about the hovered el...
 Read moreSupported by:

 -